-1) The local health officer must validate the license within 15 days after issuance by the DPHHS.
-If the local health officer refuses to validate the license on finding that not all conditions of the license have been met, the

-2) A refusal to validate by the local health officer may be appealed to the local Board of Health within 30 days after receiving written notification of the local health officer's decision.
+- 1) The local health officer must validate the license within 15 days after issuance by the DPHHS.
+If the local health officer refuses to validate the license on finding that not all conditions of the license have been met, the health officer must notify the applicant and the DPHHS in writing, stating the reasons for the refusal. - 2) A refusal to validate by the local health officer may be appealed to the local Board of Health within 30 days after receiving written notification of the local health officer's decision.